-He is currently working on two new projects: an edited volume about the politics surrounding International Rankings and Ratings, co-edited with Jack Snyder of Columbia University, on the poltiics of itnernational rnakings: Ranking the World: Grading States as a Tool of Global Governance (Cambridge 2015); and a new monograph on Central Asia's ties with offshore international financial and legal networks (Yale University Press, 2015).
+He is currently working on two new projects: an edited volume about the politics surrounding International Rankings and Ratings, co-edited with Jack Snyder of Columbia University, on the poltiics of itnernational rnakings: Ranking the World: Grading States as a Tool of Global Governance (Cambridge 2015); and a new monograph on Central Asia's ties with offshore international financial and legal networks (Yale University Press, 2016).

 In addition to his academic research, Professor Cooley serves on several international advisory and policy committees (see below); he also has testified for the United States Congress, the US-China Economic and Security Review Commission and briefed US and international officials on Eurasian politics.
 An international commentator on Eurasian politics, Cooley's opinion pieces have appeared in New York Times, Foreign Policy and Foreign Affairs.
 His research has been supported by fellowships and grants from the Open Society Foundations, Carnegie Corporation, Smith Richardson Foundation and the German Marshall Fund of the United States, among others.
 Cooley earned both his MA and Ph.D. from Columbia University.
 Cooley is a Faculty Representative to Barnard College's Board of Trustees.

 Recent Media Appearances and Quotes